 1. Uranium Metal in Process - 10% of the total MAR is assumed oxidized (DR=0.1).
-For oxidation of uranium metal under turbulent conditions, the ARF is $1 \times 10^{-3}$ and the RF is 0.6 .
+For oxidation of uranium metal under turbulent conditions, the ARF is 1×10^3 and the RF is 0.6.
 2. Uranium Oxide Powders - Spill of 10% of total MAR from an average height of <3 meters is assumed (DR = 0.1).
-In addition, the material not initially suspended is subject to aerodynamic resuspension for 24 (DR = 0.9).
-The initial spill results in an ARF of $2 \times 10^{-3}$ with an RF of 0.2.
-The aerodynamic resuspension rate results in an ARF of $8.6 \times 10^{-5}$ (based on a resuspension rate of $1 \times 10^{-9}$ /sec for 24 h) with an RF of 1.0.
+In addition, the material not initially suspended is subject to aerodynamic resuspension for 24 h (DR = 0.9).
+The initial spill results in an ARF of 2×10^3 with an RF of 0.2.
+The aerodynamic resuspension rate results in an ARF of 8.6×10^5 (based on a resuspension rate of 1×10^{-6} /sec for 24 h) with an RF of 1.0.
 This resuspension rate assumes the fallen debris limits the air flow velocities over a majority of the spilled powder.
-3. Uranium Nitrate Crystals - Above assumptions for powders applied to an assumed 10% of MAR with particle diameters sufficiently small to allow suspension.
-The 10% factor was applied to the RF yielding values of 0.02 and 0.1, respectively, for spills and reentrainment.
-4. Non-flammable Uranium Solutions in Process Tanks and Piping - Release of 100% of MAR from an average height of <3 meters creating a mist is assumed (DR = 1.0).
+3. Non-flammable Uranium Solutions in Process Tanks and Piping - Release of 100% of MAR from an average height of <3 meters creating a mist is assumed (DR = 1.0).
 This approximation bounds the fraction which may be suspended due to evaporation and the possibility of pressurized releases of some small fraction of tanks due to crushing.
-The ARF for this release is $1 \times 10^{-4}$ with an RF of 0.5.
-5. Non-flammable Uranium Solutions in Polyethylene Containers - 50% of the MAR in polyethylene containers is assumed to leak and evaporate (or be resuspended) over 24 h in part due to heat inputs from fires (DR = 0.5).
+The ARF for this release is 1×10^4 with an RF of 0.5.
+4. Non-flammable Uranium Solutions in Polyethylene Containers - 50% of the MAR in polyethylene containers is assumed to leak and evaporate (or be resuspended) over 24 h in part due to heat inputs from fires (DR = 0.5).
 In addition, 2% of the containers are assumed to be crushed, ejecting the liquid under pressure (DR = 0.02).
-The ARF and RF for resuspension of liquids are $8.6 \times 10^{-7}$ (based on a resuspension rate of $1 \times 10^{-11}$ /sec for 24 h) and 1.0.
-For pressurized releases of liquids, the ARF is $1 \times 10^{-4}$ and the RF is 1.0 .

-6. Flammable (Organic) Uranium Solutions - Complete release, ignition, and combustion of the liquid solutions is assumed (DR = 1.0).
-Burning a large volume of a mixture of flammable and aqueous liquids containing dissolved uranium results in a ARF of $3 \times 10^{-2}$ with a RF of 1.0.
+The ARF and RF for resuspension of liquids are 8.6×10^7 (based on a resuspension rate of 1×10^{-11} /sec for 24 h) and 1.0.
+For pressurized releases of liquids, the ARF is 1×10^4 and the RF is 1.0.
+5. Flammable (Organic) Uranium Solutions - Complete release, ignition, and combustion of the liquid solutions is assumed (DR = 1.0).
+Burning a large volume of a mixture of flammable and aqueous liquids containing dissolved uranium results in a ARF of 3×10^{-2} with a RF of 1.0.
 Release and burning of organic and inorganic uranium solution mixtures is discussed in Subsection 7.4.4.

-7. Combustible solids contaminated with uranium are assumed to be completely oxidized.
+6. Combustible solids contaminated with uranium are assumed to be completely oxidized.
 The combustible solids are modeled as cellulosic material assuming the combustible solids are principally contaminated paper.
-The ARF and DR for this release are $5 \times 10^{-5}$ and 0.5.
+The ARF and DR for this release are 5×10^{-5} and 0.5.

 In addition to the suspension of the radioactive materials discussed above, other accidents are assumed to occur due to the building collapse in the same time frame.
-These accidents include release and mixing of the HNO3 and NaOH tank inventories from the exterior storage tanks (Subsection 7.4.5).
+These accidents include release and mixing of the HNO_3 and NaOH tank inventories from the exterior storage tanks (Subsection 7.4.5).